Crumbl Chocolate Chip Cookies

 • 2 1/4 cups semi-sweet chocolate chips

-In a large bowl, whisk together the flour, baking powder, baking soda, cinnamon, salt, nutmeg, and cloves.
+Using a whisk, mix together the following dry ingredients in a large bowl: flour, baking powder, baking soda, cinnamon, salt, nutmeg, and ground cloves.

-In the bowl of a stand mixer fitted with the paddle attachment, beat the eggs and sugar on medium speed for about a minute, until the mixture is smooth and has lightened in color.
+Using your stand mixer with a paddle attachment, beat together the eggs and sugar on medium speed until the mixture is smooth and lighter in color, approximately 1 minute.

-With the mixer on low speed, add the dry ingredients and mix until almost combined.
-Before the last streaks of flour disappear, add the chocolate chips and mix on low until just incorporated.
+Add the combined dry ingredients into the mixing bowl while mixing on low speed until just combined.
+Just as the last traces of flour are starting to appear, add in the chocolate chips and mix until just incorporated.
 Do not overmix.
-The dough will be very soft and sticky.
+Your dough will be soft and sticky.

 Pumpkin Chocolate Chip Cookies